 Trevor Pawlik holds a Bachelor of Science degree in Secondary Science Education from Penn State University with a concentration in chemistry.
 Before joining Summit School, Trevor taught engineering, chemistry, labs, and tutored students in grades 8-10.
+He also teaches secondary math to students with a private math certification.

 Trevor brings contagious excitement for his chosen field to Summit School and the students here.
 “My goal is to hook the students interest with an object, concept, or demonstration, and then ‘science it up.’
 Learning should be educational but also fun.
 Ensuring that students feel safe and open to learn in my class is paramount,” says Trevor.